youngsm/chroma-lite/README.md

 ## Installation

 The `installation` directory contains a `Dockerfile` to build an ubuntu-derived image containing Chroma.
-There is also an `ubuntu_install.sh` script that will perform an analogous installation on an ubuntu host, and may be a useful reference for other systems.
-Note that properly linking to boost_python and boost_numpy is nontrivial.
+This may be a useful reference for other systems.
+Note that properly linking to boost_python and boost_numpy is nontrivial on systems with both python2 and python3.

+Geant4 data is not included in this image.
+You should mount some host directory to /opt/geant4/share/Geant4-10.5.1/data/ when launching a container, and run `geant4-config --install-datasets` to download the data on the first run.

+`docker run -v /path/to/host/data:/opt/geant4/share/Geant4-10.5.1/data/ chroma3 geant4-config --install-datasets`

 ## Usage